COLGATE ORAL PHARMACEUTICALS

 Leadership and Structure

 The COP Compliance Officer has responsibility for development and execution of the Compliance Program.
-Specific oversight responsibilities include: ensuring appropriate and ongoing training and education; investigating reports of violations of the Compliance Program or applicable laws, and taking disciplinary when appropriate; and regularly reviewing the Compliance Program and its elements, and refining them when necessary, to support continuous improvement with the organization and compliance with the Compliance Program and applicable laws.
+Specific oversight responsibilities include: ensuring appropriate and ongoing training and education; investigating reports of violations of the Compliance Program or applicable laws, and taking disciplinary action when appropriate; and regularly reviewing the Compliance Program and its elements, and refining them when necessary, to support continuous improvement with the organization and compliance with the Compliance Program and applicable laws.

 The COP Compliance Committee consists of members of the COP leadership team, and includes the COP Compliance Officer.
 The Compliance Committee advises and provides active support to the COP Compliance Officer.
 It has responsibilities including meeting quarterly, or as often as necessary, to review any updates or other relevant information related to the Compliance Program, and recommending any updates to the Compliance Program and related COP policies and procedures, as appropriate.